SadeemAlharthi/A-New-Benchmark-Dataset-for-Arabic-Fake-News-Detection/README.md

 Only tweets content news in the Arabic language were collected from October 2020 until June 2021.

 We present a dataset AFNT: Arabic Fake News Tweets of 5,165 tweets.
-These tweets were collected directly from Twitter API by using Tweepy API.
+These tweets were collected directly from Twitter API by using Tweepy API can use our Scrape_Twitter notebook.

 We used two fact-checking accounts in Twitter to get classify news for real news and fake news were Anti-rumors Authority and Misbar.